Use the following procedures to recover from a disaster.

 Verify that the IASPs are configured correctly.

-To restore to a new client, add an IBM i client.
+To restore to a new client, Adding an Additional IBM i Server.

 From the CommCell Browser, expand Clients.